MatthewReid854/reliability/docs/Solving simultaneous equations with sympy.rst

 Solving simultaneous equations with sympy
 '''''''''''''''''''''''''''''''''''''''''

 This document is a tutorial for how to use the Python module ``sympy`` to solve simultaneous equations.
 Since sympy does this so well, there is no need to implement it within ``reliability``, but users may find this tutorial helpful as problems involving physics of failure will often require the solution of simultaneous equations.
-The library ``sympy`` is not installed by default when you install ``reliability`` so users following this tutorial will need to ensure ``sympy`` is installed on their machine.
-The following three examples should be sufficient to illustrate how to use ``sympy`` for solving simultaneous equations.
+Sympy is not installed by default when you install reliability so users following this tutorial will need to ensure sympy is installed on their machine.
+The following three examples should be sufficient to illustrate how to use sympy for solving simultaneous equations.
+Further examples are available in the `sympy documentation <https://docs.sympy.org/latest/modules/solvers/solvers.html>`_.

-Example 1:
+**Example 1**

 :math:`\text{Eqn 1:} \hspace{11mm} x + y = 5`